XML-Security/signxml/README.rst

 `SAML 2.0 <http://en.wikipedia.org/wiki/SAML_2.0>`_, among other uses. *SignXML* implements all of the required components of the standard.
 Its features are:

-* Extensions to allow the use of stronger hash functions (e.g. SHA256 instead of SHA1)
 * Extensions to allow signing with and verifying X.509 certificate chains, including hostname/CN validation
 * Modern Python compatibility (2.7-3.4+ and PyPy)
 * Minimal and reliable dependency footprint: `lxml <https://github.com/lxml/lxml>`_, `pycrypto <https://github.com/dlitz/pycrypto>`_, `eight <https://github.com/kislyuk/eight>`_, `pyOpenSSL <https://github.com/pyca/pyopenssl>`_